-“A wise son makes a glad father; but a foolish son brings grief to his mother.”
-Proverbs 10:1, WEB
+“A wise son makes a glad father; but a foolish son brings grief to his mother”

-“Therefore a man will leave his father and his mother, and will join with his wife, and they will be one flesh.“ Genesis 2:24, WEB
+“Therefore a man will leave his father and his mother, and will join with his wife, and they will be one flesh“

 Areas of responsibility for Parents

 Just because we don’t own our children, doesn’t mean we don’t have responsibility for their well-being.
 If you have a responsibility to care for something you don’t own, then you are a manager or steward.
-The primary biblical role of parents in a child’s life is to be a good steward of the children God has put into their care."The primary biblical role of parents in a child's life is to be a good steward of the children God has put into their care. #ChristianParent #Stewardship" Click To Tweet
+The primary biblical role of parents in a child’s life is to be a good steward of the children God has put into their care."The primary biblical role of a parent is to a be good steward of the children God has put into their care." #ChristianParent #Stewardship Click To Tweet

-Here are 3 areas of responsibility for parents as biblical stewards.
+What does it meant to be a good steward as a parent?
+Here are 3 main areas of responsibility for parents as biblical stewards.